What does it look like? This is a small, blue and white penguin

-This small (32 to 34 cm), blue and white penguin is a common sight along the coastline of southern Australia, from Perth, Western Australia, to about Nelsons Bay, New South Wales.
-Spending the daylight hours at sea, it awaits the cover of night before coming ashore to roost in rock crevices and burrows.
+What are its habitats and habits?
+The Little Penguin spends the daylight hours at sea, and awaits the cover of night before coming ashore to roost in rock crevices and burrows.
 The Little, or Fairy, Penguin, is the only species of penguin to nest on the Australian mainland, and the only penguin to nest in a burrow.
-Similar to other penguins, food, mostly small fish and squid, is caught in skilful underwater pursuits.
+Similar to other penguins, food, mostly small fish and squid, is caught in skillful underwater pursuits.
 The birds flap their wings as they swim, as if they ‘fly’ underwater.

 Scientific name: Eudyptula minor